grwlf/uru/README.md

 ============

-I've committed some intermediate files so I hope that all that you need in order to build URU are the POSIX environment, and the Ur/Web compiler in source form and the sqlite3 database engine.
+I've committed some intermediate files so I hope that all that you need in order to build URU are the POSIX environment, the Ur/Web compiler in source form and the sqlite3 database engine.

 For the development, [cake3](https://github.com/grwlf/cake3) and